gracenw/eigenjuno/STITCHING/README.md

-This code is adapted from [this GitHub repository](https://github.com/cosmas-heiss/JunoCamRawImageProcessing).
+This code is adapted from [this GitHub repository](https://github.com/cosmas-heiss/JunoCamRawImageProcessing) (modifiable under GNU license).
 All credit goes to Cosmas Heiss for his original implementation!